Here's all you need to know about Barack Obama's visit to Glasgow for COP26, including where he is staying in Scotland

 Like President Joe Biden and some other world leaders, Mr Obama is staying in Edinburgh rather than Glasgow.

-He will spend his time in Scotland at the Waldorf Astoria, The Caledonian.
+He will spend his time in in the Scottish capital.
+His precise location has not been confirmed

 Read More